Functions

 RTRIM(expr)

-Function Description: Returns the string after removing trailing spaces.
+Function Description: Returns the string after removing right-side spaces.

-Return Result Type: Matches the original type of the input field.
+Return Result Type: Same as the original type of the input field.

 Applicable Data Types: VARCHAR, NCHAR.